tier4/CalibrationTools/calibrators/docs/tutorials/tag_based_pnp_calibrator.md

   - When there are few samples, the model will fit the available data the best it can, even in the presence of noise (over-fitting).
 The more data is collected, the error may increase to a certain extent, but that corresponds to the model attempting to fit all the data, this time unable to fit the noise, resulting in a higher error.
 However, it should reach a more-or-less table peak with about 10-15 pairs (depending on the data collection pattern/sampling).

-- Why doesn't the reprojection error seem low enough?
+- Why does the reprojection error seem high?

   - The intrinsics may not be accurate, thus limiting the performance of the method.
   - The boards are not appropriate (are bent).